A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Immigrants who gain citizenship or lawful permanent residency in the United States can obtain health insurance from a variety of sources, including employer-sponsored plans, the individual/family market (including Marketplace/exchange plans), and health plans that are marketed specifically for immigrants.

 However, recent immigrants might be confused in terms of what health insurance options are available to them.
-And options will change as the result of H.R.
+And options have changed under H.R.
 1, the federal legislation known as the “One Big Beautiful Bill Act” (OBBBA) enacted by Congress in July 2025.
-The OBBBA will eliminate some of the coverage options that have historically been available to new immigrants.
+The OBBBA eliminated some of the coverage options that had historically been available to new immigrants.

 So let’s take a look at the health insurance options for immigrants, and how they’ve changed – or haven’t changed – under the ACA and OBBBA, as well as various state-based approaches.